Wild Nights with Emily: Plot

 In her teens, Emily Dickinson befriends Susan Gilbert during a recitation of the Amherst Shakespeare Society, and during a scene in which they play lovers, a romance blossoms.
 On a stroll afterward, they kiss.
 Emily's family leaves for a month long trip, and Susan stays with Emily for the duration.
 They continue to spend time together, concealing their romantic relationship from others.

 Susan gets a teaching job out west, and they write countless love letters to each other's while she is away.
 When she returns, Emily is surprised to learn that Susan has been betrothed to Emily's brother Austin, which Susan had kept secret from her.
 Susan apologizes to Emily and explains that it's all part of a greater scheme: Susan cannot financially support herself without getting married, and by marrying Austin they can build a house right next door to Emily and no one will suspect their romance.

 Twenty years later, Emily and Susan live next door to each other, and Susan's children deliver their countless notes back and forth between the two houses.
 Emily shows Susan the poems she has written, some of which are written on scraps of paper and in the margins of recipes, and many of which mention Susan by name.
 Emily also likes to garden and bake bread for the neighborhood children.

 During a period when Susan is too busy to speak to Emily, a recently widowed Kate Scott Turner travels to stay with Susan.
 But Kate turns out to be more interested in Emily, and ends up staying at her place instead.
 Kate leaves suddenly, and Emily tells Susan she wishes she'd had a chance to say goodbye and give Kate the pair of garters she sewed for her.
 Susan is jealous because Emily never made garters for her.

 Emily receives the company of Judge Otis Phillips Lords, an old man who confuses the Brontë sisters (describing the book “Wuthering Jane”), falls asleep mid conversation, and calls Emily "plain".
-While on his way out he stumbles, and as the same moment Emily reaches out to help him, Susan walks in, catching them mid-embrace.
+While on his way out he stumbles, and at the same moment Emily reaches out to help him, Susan walks in, catching them mid-embrace.